Step 1: Deciding to investigate Investigations at work

 Following a fair procedure

-To protect everyone involved in a disciplinary or grievance case, the employer must make sure they follow a fair procedure.
+To maintain a good relationship in a disciplinary or grievance case, the employer must make sure they follow a fair procedure.
 The investigation is an important part of this.

 If the employer does not carry out a reasonable investigation, any decisions they make in the disciplinary or grievance case are likely to be unfair.
 This could risk legal action.